 Looking for the convenience of living on campus?
 Full-time graduate students are eligible for two types of on-campus residence (provided space is available): Burton’s Pond Apartments and Feild Hall Residence.

-The Burton’s Pond Apartment complex is located on the eastern edge of the campus and is home to 512 single undergraduate and graduate students.
-Each single student apartment accommodates four students, each with a private bedroom, a shared kitchen, a shared office/study space, bathroom and living/dining room, and bathroom.
+Each student apartment accommodates four students, each with a private bedroom, a shared kitchen, a shared office/study space, bathroom and living/dining room.
 All apartments are fully furnished.
-There are also 15 two-bedroom family units available to students with families.
-The complex also includes a laundry centre, mail boxes, and the International Student Advising Office.
+The complex includes a laundry centre, mail boxes and the Internationalization Office.

 Apartments are allotted by date of housing application.
 Family accommodation is assigned according to a priority system.